fabrizim/Snap/README.md

 The Wordpress functionality is an example of what you can do to cut the fat on your plugin code and keep it a bit more modular and organized.

-Okay, lets get all infomercial - I'll do a before and after and explain why I think this is helpful.
+Okay, lets get all infomercial - I'll do a before and after to demonstrate the Wordpress functionality and why its good.
 Here is some typical plugin code.

     <?php